samueltripp/samueltripp.github.io/_pages/research.md

 **Research**

-My research is in low-dimensional topology under the guidance of [Ina Petkova].
+My research is in low-dimensional topology.
+I try to work on combinatorial and computational problems, but not exclusively.
 I am currently focusing mostly on tangle Floer homology and combinatorial versions of knot Floer homology.
 I also work on connections with Khovanov homology, and applications to contact topology.
-My current research statement can be seen [here.]
+An older version of my research statement from when I was on the job market in the fall of 2021 can be found [here.]

 **Publications and Pre-prints**\
+[On the invariance of the Dowlin spectral sequence] (with Z. Winkeler)\
 [On grid homology for lens space links: combinatorial invariance and integral coefficients]\
 [L-space knots with tunnel number $>1$ by experiment] (with C. Anderson, K. Baker, X. Gao, M. Kegel, K. Le, K. Miller, S. Onaran, G. Sangston, A. Wood, and A. Wright), to appear in Experimental Mathematics\
 [Controlling the generic formal fiber of local domains and their polynomial rings] (with P. Jiang, A. Kirkpatrick, S. Loepp, and S. Mack-Crane)